OneOverCosine/hangman-project/README.md

     - [x] As a player, so that I know when to be cautious, I want to know how many guesses I have left
         - [x] As the system, so that I can show the player their remaining guesses, I want to calculate the number of incorrect guesses made
         - [x] As a player, so that I can see how many incorrect guesses are left, I'd like a visual representation of the hanged stick-man

+*These stories gave me a bit of trouble in terms of testing.
+I couldn't figure out how to mock functions/ get method
+spying to work.
+I went with manual testing in the end.
 - [ ] As a player, so that I can see the state of the game, I'll like the current game info logged to the console
     - [ ] As a player, so that I can start a game, I'd like to see that option in a menu
     - [ ] As a player, so that I know what to do next, I'd like to see the state of the current game